GPUOpen-Tools/radeon_gpu_profiler/docs/source/Barriers.rst

 driver.

 Note that in older profiles or if the barrier origin isn't known, all barriers and layout transitions will be shown as 'N/A'.
+Using an up-to-date display driver will ensure that this information is available.

 .. image:: media_rgp/RGP_Barriers_1.png